dweymouth/supersonic/README.md

 * [ ] Cast to uPnP/DLNA devices (likely planned)
 * [ ] Built-in multi-band equalizer (eventully planned)
 * [ ] Offline mode (eventually planned)
-* [ ] iOS/Android support (eventually planned)
 * [ ] Lyrics support (eventually planned)
+* [ ] iOS/Android support (maybe eventually planned)

 ## Installation

-Download the latest [release](https://github.com/dweymouth/supersonic/releases) for your operating system.
+If you are running Windows, Mac OS (Intel), or a Debian-based Linux distro, download the latest [release](https://github.com/dweymouth/supersonic/releases) for your operating system.
 If you prefer to build from source, **or there is no release build currently offered for your OS/architecture (Apple silicon Macs)**, then see the build instructions for your platform below.

 **If you are on Linux** you must have libmpv installed on your system.
 On apt-based systems, run `sudo apt install libmpv-dev` if it is not already installed.
 The Windows and Mac release builds bundle the mpv dependencies.